 “I am in the business of rendering a service to this community for the small group of people who choose to have their bodies decorated in some way or another.
 I choose my intelligence and skill, wishing not to offend anyone, but instead with my love of mankind, do what good I can before I die.”

-The 13 February 2017 was the ninth anniversary of the Australian Government’s formal apology for the Stolen Generations.
+Today marks the 11th anniversary of former Prime Minister Kevin Rudd’s Apology to the Stolen Generations.
 From 1910 to 1970, up to one third of all Aboriginal and Torres Strait Islander children (100,000 children) were forcibly removed from their families and sent away from their communities.
 They were classified according to their skin colour and put into Christian missionaries where they suffered abuse and neglect, or they were placed with White foster families who did not understand their needs.
 These children were forced to forget their language, culture and spirituality, and in many cases they were not told of their Indigenous heritage.